plexswap/Plexswap-Docs/help/faq.md

 We advertise new positions we're looking to fill on our [official social media channels](https://docs.PlexSwap.finance/contact-us/telegram), so be sure to follow us to get the latest hiring information.

-## What is SYRUP?
+## What is GAYA?

-SYRUP was a part of the staking process earlier in PlexSwap's life.
-SYRUP was discontinued when a security issue was discovered and is no longer a part of PlexSwap.
+GAYA was a part of the staking process earlier in PlexSwap's life.
+GAYA was discontinued when a security issue was discovered and is no longer a part of PlexSwap.

 ## I can't find an answer for my question.
 Where do I find an answer?